-However, if you have paid the contractor in advance for the cabinets or any other materials, parts, or components, and you don't have possession of them, or if the contractor did substantial damage to your house before disappearing, or if you have otherwise sustained financial harm because of the contractor's negligence, you may have no other choice than litigation.
+If you have paid the contractor in advance for supplies and materials, parts, or components, and you don't have possession of them, or if the contractor did substantial damage to your house before disappearing, or if you have otherwise sustained financial harm because of the contractor's negligence, you might have no other choice than litigation.

-And, of course, you can file complaints with the Better Business Bureau, Angie’s List, Craigslist or, most important, your state’s contractor’s licensing board or commission.
 Typically, these boards or commissions have simple, online filing procedures that make it easy to make a complaint against a negligent contractor.
-The complaints may not lead to a full recovery of the amount of your loss, but you'll have the satisfaction of knowing that, in the future, this contractor will be less likely to harm other innocent homeowners.
+The complaints might not lead to a full recovery of the amount of your loss, but you'll have the satisfaction of knowing that, in the future, this contractor will be less likely to harm other innocent homeowners.